-- Demonstration of need
+- o Demonstration of need

 - Sequencing to favor naturalized stabilization

-- 3:1 slopes
+- o 3:1 slopes

-- Minimal waterbody encroachment
+- o Minimal waterbody encroachment

-- Prohibition on cosmetic armoring
+- o Prohibition on cosmetic armoring

 - Limitations on retaining walls

-• Sediment Removal
+- Sediment Removal

-- o Conservation of waterbody cross section, bed and banks, fish spawning areas - Erosion and sedimentation control, - Limitations on placement, storage, or disposal of excavated material may be stored or disposed
+- o Conservation of waterbody cross section, bed and banks, fish spawning areas

+- Erosion and sedimentation control,

+- o Limitations on placement, storage, or disposal of excavated material

 For purposes of adoption of this plan, the District rules and WCA are incorporated by reference as the thresholds, standards and criteria for regulatory protection of water resources in the Nine Mile Creek watershed.
-(The District is the local government unit administering WCA in Eden Prairie, Edina, Hopkins and Richfield; the City of Bloomington and the City of Minnetonka exercise WCA authority within their respective jurisdictions, as do the Minnesota Department of Transportation MnDOT and the Minnesota

-State College and University System for wetlands on state right-of-way property and within the Normandale Community College campus, respectively.)
+(The District is the local government unit administering WCA in Eden Prairie, Edina, Hopkins and Richfield; the City of Bloomington and the City of Minnetonka exercise WCA authority within their respective jurisdictions, as do the MnDOT and the Minnesota State College and University System for wetlands on state right-of-way property and within the Normandale Community College campus, respectively.)